Miriam Glazer-Ta'asa: Biography

-Miriam Ta'asa' was born in Yemen to a Mizrahi Jewish family and in 1929, Glazer-Ta'asa immigrated to the British Mandate of Palestine (now Israel) with her family in 1934.
-She grew up in the Neve Tzedek neighbourhood of Tel Aviv and attended the Talpiot Gymnasium.
+Miriam Ta'asa was born in Yemen in 1929 to a Mizrahi Jewish family.
+In 1934, the family emigrated to Mandatory Palestine and she grew up in the Neve Tzedek neighbourhood of Tel Aviv, where she attended the Talpiot Gymnasium.
 She joined the Irgun in 1945, later becoming an officer, and served in the IDF after Israeli independence.

 She went on to study at the Hebrew University of Jerusalem, where she earned a bachelor's degree, and the Jewish Theological Seminary of America, where she earned a master's.
-Between 1951 and 1980 she worked as the headteacher at the Johanna Jabotinsky high school in Be'er Ya'akov.
-From 1978 until 1980 she also lectured at the Levinsky Teachers' Seminary.
+Between 1951 and 1980, she worked as the headteacher at the Johanna Jabotinsky high school in Be'er Ya'akov.
+From 1978 until 1980, she also lectured at the Levinsky Teachers' Seminary.

-In 1981 she was elected to the Knesset on the Likud list, and on 11 August that year was appointed Deputy Minister of Education and Culture.
+In 1981, she was elected to the Knesset on the Likud list, and on 11 August that year was appointed Deputy Minister of Education and Culture.
 She was re-elected in 1984, but was not re-appointed to her deputy ministerial post, though she did become chairwoman of the Immigration and Absorption Committee.
 She lost her seat in the 1988 elections.

 Personal life

-She married Haim Glazer in 1955, and remained so until his death in 2009.
+She was married to Chaim Glazer in 1955 and remained so until his death in 2009.
 They had three sons.